guard/guard/README.md

 ### List

-You can list the available Guards with the `list` task:
+You can list the available plugins with the `list` task:

 ```bash
 $ guard list